-The mission of the NIH Dietetic Internship is to provide a comprehensive clinical and research based program that prepares Registered Dietitians/Registered Dietitian Nutritionists for careers in nutrition and dietetics.
+The mission of the NIH Dietetic Internship is to provide a comprehensive clinical and research based program that prepares entry-level or more advanced Registered Dietitians/Registered Dietitian Nutritionists for careers in nutrition and dietetics.
 By providing extensive opportunities in clinical, clinical research, technology, and management within a clinical research hospital setting, the NIH Dietetic Internship graduates students who possess the skills and competencies to practice in the field of nutrition and dietetics and successfully compete in today's challenging job market.

 Goals of the NIH Dietetic Internship help Interns meet our program mission:

 1. Graduates will be prepared for entry level and more advanced positions in clinical dietetics.

 A. At least 80% of program interns complete program requirements within 15 months (150% of the program length).